albertstarfield/project-zephyrine/CONTRIBUTING.md

 ```
 fix(mesh): correct asset path resolution and expand manifest scope

-This commit resolves a critical path resolution bug in the ZephyMesh node and expands the asset manifest to inc
-lude the Hugging Face cache, ensuring full P2P distribution capability.
+This commit resolves a critical path resolution bug in the Adelaide server and expands the model manifest to include the Hugging Face cache, ensuring full local inference capability.

 The Go node was being launched with
 an incorrect